-You can use this option to redirect output if you are installing on a read-only filesystem volume in the Security Guide, or if you are testing different configurations.
-Sometimes, when you start the server with two different configurations, one after the other, the cached configurations are merged and cause problems.
-Specifying a storage location puts the cached configuration files in that location, and avoids conflicts with cached files from previous startups.
+You can use this option to redirect output if you are installing on a read-only filesystem volume.
+For more information, see "Securing IDM Server Files With a Read-Only Installation" in the Security Guide.
+This option is also useful when you are testing different configurations.
+Sometimes when you start the server with two different sample configurations, one after the other, the cached configurations are merged and cause problems.
+Specifying a storage location creates a separate felix-cache directory in that location, and the cached configuration files remain completely separate.

 Additionally, IDM sets the system property idm.install.dir to the location IDM is installed in.
 For example, if IDM was installed in /Users/admin/openidm/, that is what idm.install.dir will be set to.